 Best Foods for Great Mental Health

 There’s no single perfect diet or food that will guarantee great mental health.
-Everyone has unique and we can all add foods to our diet that support great mental health.
-We can also choose to avoid plenty of foods and food ingredients that can harm mental health.
+Everyone has unique and we can all change our diet to support great mental health.

 Foods that are detrimental to good mental health are unfortunately the foods we most often crave when we’re stressed out, nervous, depressed, or unprepared and on-the-go.
 Sugary, heavily processed foods and snacks loaded with simple carbohydrates are tasty, but they interfere with healthy functioning of the nervous system.
 As sugar is a major fuel source for unhealthy microbes that may live in the gut, eating sugar strengthens them, causes more cravings, and can cause health complications and symptoms.